 The public face of Wiltshire Freemasonry is enhanced by the Provincial Display Unit, purpose built, it provides the ideal facility to be located at local events such as the Armed Services day in Trowbridge, and the Energency Services Show based at Hullavington.

-Manned by volunteers under the ever watchful eye of Mike Wilson, the display unit attracts lots of interest and offers members of the public the opportunity to obtain information about the role of Freemasonry in the community.
+Manned by volunteers under the ever watchful eye of Paul Brown, the display unit attracts lots of interest and offers members of the public the opportunity to obtain information about the role of Freemasonry in the community.

 If you wish to help in erecting and manning the Provincial Display Stand why not contact Mike Wilson he will be very happy to explain what is involved and when and where the display stand will next be used.

-The Provincial Display Stand is managed by Mike Wilson.
+The Provincial Display Stand is managed by Paul Brown.

 Creative developments are in the capable hands of Ian Lever.